ebu/benchmarkstt/CODE_OF_CONDUCT.md

-# Code of Conduct - dRaft
+# Code of Conduct - DRaft

 We are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, disability, ethnicity, religion, or similar personal characteristic.